addy-dclxvi/blog/content/post/fish-shell.md

 {{< figure src="https://u.cubeupload.com/addy15/tab.png" >}}
 - **Syntax highlighting**.
 {{< figure src="https://u.cubeupload.com/addy15/syntax.png" >}}
-- **Error telling**, part which containing any error will be pointed.
+- **Error telling**, the part which containing any error will be pointed with caret symbol.
 {{< figure src="https://u.cubeupload.com/addy15/tell.png" >}}
 - **Wildcard anywhere**, but this is a double edge sword.
 Sometimes my literal question-mark is treaten as wildcard.
 So, I need to put a couple quote.